monishramadoss/madml_cpu_protype/README.md

   - **math needs to be checked**
   - needs currerent queques
   - missing Device IDs
+  - Need to decide on conda or pip installations

 ## Primary OBj:
 - vulkan impl of python fns, followed by performance, device, and nodal optimizations